EdulaneDotCo/Mastering-Express.js/README.md

    1. Create reusable and composable middleware functions.
    1. Implement conditional middleware execution and error-handling middleware.
    1. Use middleware for security enhancements and request processing.
-   1. **Real-Time Project:** Develop advanced middleware to handle various application needs.
+   1. **Applied Project:** Develop advanced middleware to handle various application needs.
 1. **Best Practices:** Keep middleware modular, handle errors effectively, and use middleware for security and performance improvements.
 1. **Practice Exercises:** Develop and apply advanced middleware patterns to your project.
 1. **LeetCode/HackerRank:** Middleware pattern challenges.